-The view of our lab is that studying mouse behavior in social settings in more naturalistic conditions will reveal a much more flexible, dynamic and complex nature of specific brain circuits in control of behavior.
+The view of our lab is that studying mammalian behavior in social settings in more naturalistic conditions will reveal a much more flexible, dynamic and complex nature of brain circuits in control of behavior.
 We are studying mouse behavior in social groups during extended periods of time.
 By testing in the lab behaviors that were previously only possible in the field, we aim to identify novel neuronal circuits that are relevant for the control of many diverse behaviors, an essential step towards elucidating the mechanisms underlying brain functions.

 3. The origins of individual variability in mammals.